ultimate-pms/museek-docker/readme.md

 | rescan-shares.sh | Bash     | Script to rescan your shares on a schedule (i.e. Midnight) - If you have TB's of shares you don't want to be always scanning for files, so it's best to set this schedule to a time when your system will be least impacted. |

 Please add any additional scripts you've written into the repo and submit a PR so that others can also benefit!

+## Tips, Tricks & Things to note:

+If you want to check/monitor searches that you're receiving from the soulseek network run: `docker logs -f museek | grep -i "Received search"`

+It can take up to 5-10 minutes before you start receiving searches from the Soulseek network, I have no idea why - I suspect it's something to do with being an older Soulseek client.